 You could set up multiple G Suite accounts, warm them up, and eventually send 2,000 emails per day per account.
 However, as years of experience has shown, it doesn’t always work so smoothly, and often times G Suite caps an account’s sending volume at a level much lower than 2,000 emails/day.
 This can work for some users but won’t work for most.

-Here are the steps to sending high volume cold email:
+Steps to sending high volume cold email:

 - Set up your G Suite account, and connect it to GMass.

-- Connect SendGrid to GMass.
+- Connect SendGrid, or your alternate SMTP service to GMass.